jacktebayai-svg/lea-aesthetics-academy/apps/platform/setup-supabase.md

 1. In the SQL Editor, create a new query
 2. Copy and paste the contents of `supabase/rls_policies.sql`
 3. Click **Run** to enable RLS and create all security policies

+## Step 2.5: Set Up Database Triggers

+1. In the SQL Editor, create a new query
+2. Copy and paste the contents of `supabase/trigger-functions.sql`
+3. Click **Run** to create user registration triggers

 ## Step 3: Configure Authentication